2025 UST Growling Tigers basketball team: First round

 UST has tasted their first loss at the hands of the NU Bulldogs, 69–76, after an offensive adrenaline push from NU's Jake Figueroa put the Tigers away in the last minute of the game.
 The game began with both teams groping for form.
 The Tigers inched their way to a four-point 22–18 first quarter lead on free throws by Acido and rookie Koji Buenaflor, who had missed their game against La Salle due to the flu virus.

 They were leading, 30–23, before the Bulldogs' Tebol Garcia sparked an 11–4 run that resulted to a three-point 34–37 deficit for UST.
 Padrigao and Llemit were able to steer the Tigers back to the lead, at 43–40 with timely three-point shots of their own, heading into the halftime break.
 The lead changes carried over for the entire second half, with NU going for another six-point rally to take the driver's seat at 52–50, before Acido's triple capped a UST counter to regain their advantage at 61–58 at the conclusion of the third period.
 The Bulldogs were once again leading, 69–68 at the 2:23 mark, via a four-point swing, when Cabañero made a basket in the last 1:41 of the game to put the Tigers to within one, at 69–70.
-It was when Figueroa took control, first, firing a three-pointer to increase their lead to four, and then converting on a floater against the Tigers' 6-foot-10 Akowe.
+It was when Figueroa took control, first, firing a three-pointer to increase their lead to four, and then converting on a floater against the 6-foot-10 Akowe.
 Consecutive free throws from Paul Francisco and Steve Nash Enriquez sealed UST's loss at 69–76.

 Akowe was kept in check throughout the game.
 Finishing with only five points, the Nigerian FSA shot for 1-of-7, with his lone field goal coming late in the game, at the 9:45 mark in the third quarter.
 As the rookie center struggled, UST was outscored down the paint, 28 to 46, and were outrebounded, 39 to 52.
 The Tigers also had a bad free throw-shooting afternoon, making only nine out of the 24 attempts that they were given at the stripe.

 Cabañero and Acido led four Tigers in scoring double digits with 19 and 18 points, respectively.
 The team captain shot 8-of-19 from the field, while the sophomore combo guard who hit his career high in scoring made four three-point shots.